Immagini della pagina

 When the chieftain heard of the misfortune of his guest, he was so much afflicted as to shed tears; and never, in civilized country, were the vaunted rites of hospitality more scrupulously observed, than by this uncultured savage.
 He assembled his people, and sent off all his canoes to the assistance of the admiral, assuring him, at the same time, that every

-thing he possessed was at his service. were landed from the wreck, and deposited near the dwelling of the cacique, and a guard set over them, until houses could be prepared, in which they could be stored.
+thing he possessed was at his service.
+The effects were landed from the wreck, and deposited near the dwelling of the cacique, and a guard set over them, until houses could be prepared, in which they could be stored.
 There seemed, however, no disposition among the natives to take advantage of the misfortune of the strangers, or to plunder the treasures thus cast upon their shores, though they must have been inestimable in their eyes.
 Even in transporting the effects from the ship, they did not attempt to pilfer or conceal the most trifling article.
 On the contrary, they manifested as deep a concern at the disaster of the Spaniards as if it had happened to themselves, and their only study was how they could administer relief and consolation.
 Columbus was greatly affected by this unexpected goodness.
-"These people," said he, in his journal, intended for the perusal of the sovereigns, "love their neighbours as themselves, their discourse is ever sweet and gentle, and accompanied by a smile.
+"These people,” said he, in his journal, intended for the perusal of the sovereigns, "love their neighbours as themselves, their discourse is ever sweet and gentle, and accompanied by a smile.
 I swear to your majesties there is not in the world a better nation or a better land."

 When the cacique first met with Columbus, he was much moved at beholding his dejection, and again offered him every thing he possessed that could be of service to him.
 He invited him on shore, where a banquet was prepared for his entertainment, consisting of various kinds of fish and fruit, and an animal called Utia by the natives, which resembled a coney.
 After the collation, he conducted Columbus to the beautiful groves which surrounded his residence, where upwards of a thousand of the natives were assembled, all perfectly. naked, who performed several of their national